jhu-dvrk/dvrk-readthedocs/docs/pages/configuration/overview.rst

 For the site specific files, we provide a configuration generator (Python based) that will generate a blank IO configuration file for an arm, as well as the arm configuration file and a console configuration file for said arm.
-See :ref:`config-generators <configuration generators`.
+See :ref:`configuration generators
+<config-generators>`.

 We are working on a console configuration file generator but meanwhile, you will have to start from existing configuration files